chrisjohnson/vim-foldfunctions/README.md

 In supported files, overrides the default `foldmethod` with the included expr handling approach, which depends on **sane indentation** (functions start and end on the same indentation level).

-May not work with tabs, but it wouldn't be hard to add support (PRs welcome).

 ![Screenshot](http://g.recordit.co/AKUiqTjJWO.gif)

 ## Supported FileTypes